Maxwells-Angel/Maxwells-Angel.github.io/SAE_unlearning_1.md

 - I am uncertain about the practicality of the approach.

 - My implementation of SAE unlearning burdened the model with a significant capability hit on predicting-the-next-token tasks.
-Moreover, the unlearned model also show decreased fluency and comphrensibility for prompt completion tasks.
+Moreover, the unlearned model also show decreased fluency and comprehensibility for prompt completion tasks.
 These capability decreases may discourage stakeholders from adopting this method.

 - However, I strongly suspect that this can be mitigated.
 My approach was rough, as I was pretty focused on MVP, can-I-get-this-to-work style of experiments.
 I could imagine generating a more subtle technique with about one or two days of additional work.